gmelodie/pollex/README.md

 - **Copyright and license information**

-   For author, copyprig and licensing information please refer to the respective files `AHTORS` and `COPYING`.
+   For author, copyprig and licensing information please refer to the respective files `AHTORS` and `LICENSE`.